MachinisteWeb/node-atlas/README.en.md

 #### About ####

 By default, NodeAtlas will read your `webconfig.json` file.
 It is possible that in addition to the file you created another `webconfig.prod.json` file whose domain name is different.
-Or a `webconfig.fr-fr.json` with urls changes for another language.
+Or a `webconfig.fr-fr.json` with URLs changes for another language.
 Instead of renaming your files in `webconfig.json` before launching the site, simply enter your other configuration name.
 In the following example, this file will be `webconfig.alternatif.json`.

 ```
 $ node-atlas --webconfig webconfig.alternatif.json